fddemora/fddemora/README.md

 My name is Fellipe.
 I currently work as a Salesforce developer and admin.
 Most of my posts have been related to Salesforce, but I may add more.
 My current goal is to get certified in Salesforce JavaScript.
+:thumbsup:

 <!--
 **fddemora/fddemora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.